Skip to Content

 Other deposit account fees

-In addition to monthly or yearly fees and overdraft fees, your checking and savings accounts might accrue other charges.
+In addition to monthly, yearly and overdraft fees, your checking and savings accounts might accrue other charges.
 Here are a few common ones:

 Some bank accounts require customers to maintain a minimum balance each month.
 If the balance drops below that amount — in some cases, even just for a day — the customer may pay a fee.